degen-meme77/Raydium_Rugpull_Trading_Bot/README.md

 ## Brief Explanation

-You can check the sample token in this [link](https://dexscreener.com/solana/8ko7PyzzG8RZUXhHhahfsFE2g1tnCkPWddEBXrmKs42X) But this token is tested with very small liquidity, so didn't make good profit.
+You can check the sample token in this. [link](https://dexscreener.com/solana/8ko7PyzzG8RZUXhHhahfsFE2g1tnCkPWddEBXrmKs42X)

+But this token is tested with very small liquidity, so didn't make good profit.

 But it is very profitable when you try it with a little big amount.

 I hope this can be helpful for you and can help you with my good experience in development of Solana Trading bots.

 ## Usage